allfed/mink/python_scripts/compare_yields/README.md

 - `yield_comparison_config.yaml`: Configuration file that contains settings or parameters required for yield comparisons.

 - `output_table.csv`: A potential output file storing comparison results in a tabulated format.

+## Diagram

+Take a look at the function_calls_within_files.svg diagram to see which files call one another (created in pyan3).
+Unfortunately, it does not include function calls between different files.